qupath/qupath/TECHNICAL_NOTES.md

 * The API shouldn't change significantly for any 0.x.X release
 * API changes are permitted for 0.X.x releases
   * But be cautious!
 Changes frequently break scripts... and thereby annoy users
-  * It's preferable to break a script completely rather than subtly change its behavior (since no results are better than wrong results)
+  * It's preferable to break a script completely rather than subtly change its behavior (since no results flag a problem, while wrong results can slip through unnoticed)

 ### Code style